 With a full array of wildlife excursions on offer, we found that our guests always wanted more!
 For that reason, in the late nineties, we began construction on the Safari West Tent Camp.
-With the biologically diverse Catfish Pond serving as the center, the tent camp radiates out between the Gazelle Pasture, the Hundred Acres, and the Vista Enclosure.
+With the biologically diverse Catfish Pond serving as the center, the tent camp radiates out between the Gazelle Pasture, the Hundred Acres, and the Vista habitat.

 Within the camp, our guests now enjoy luxury stays in expansive, custom-built tents overlooking a panoramic view of antelope and giraffe.
 We import the canvas tents from a legendary manufacturer in Lobatswe, Botswana and then mount them of raised platforms here on site.
 With hardwood floors, electricity, running hot and cold water, and even en-suite bathrooms, these tents are more comfortable than most hotels!